Feastio

 Delmonico steak and baked potato

-Once we'd paid the bill, we were offered the kitchen tour, which leads diners past some of the other dining rooms and into the working kitchen.
+Once we'd paid the bill, we were offered the kitchen tour.
+It brought diners past some other dining rooms and into the working kitchen.
+It's a nice segway to dessert and offers everyone the chance to stretch their legs a little.

 Assuming you want dessert and have told your server as much, you'll be led up a staircase (an elevator is also available) to the dessert room.